 What is a Personal Representative?

-This process is to be overseen by a court so that ownership of the property is transferred to the heirs listed in the will.
-Alternatively, the property can be sold and the profits distributed to the heirs.
+This process is to be overseen by a court so that property ownership is transferred to the heirs listed in the will.
+Alternatively, the property can be sold, and the profits distributed to the heirs.

 As-Is Condition

-The term “as-is” may come up whether you’re buying or selling probate property in the Pittsburgh area.
-As such, it’s important to be well aware of what this term means.
+The term “as-is” may come up whether you’re buying or selling probate property in Pittsburgh.
+As such, it’s essential to be well aware of what this term means.

-For buyers and sellers of probate property, “as-is” condition means that there is no way to make demands for any sort of repairs to the home before a sale closes.
-Unlike traditional real estate where contracts can include contingencies the seller needs to meet, the as-is condition signifies that there is absolutely no responsibility on the seller to make changes to the home’s current condition in order to complete a sale.
+For buyers and sellers of probate property, an “as-is” condition means there is no way to make demands for any repairs to the home before a sale closes.
+Unlike traditional real estate, where contracts can include contingencies the seller needs to meet, the as-is condition signifies that there is no responsibility on the seller to make changes to the home’s current condition to complete a sale.

 Pennsylvania State Laws

-Probate laws vary from state to state, and as such, it’s a good idea to familiarize oneself with them before attempting to buy or sell a probate property.
+Probate laws vary from state to state, so it’s a good idea to familiarize oneself with them before buying or selling a probate property.

 For example, when an individual passes away without a will, their death is referred to as “intestate.”
-This means that a personal representative may be relatively unaware of what steps they should take in order to disburse assets.
+This means a personal representative may be relatively unaware of the steps they should take to disburse assets.

 Working with Experts

-Despite the fact that probate processes can be extremely complicated, there are professionals in the field that can be sought out for advice.
-In order to make the smartest decisions regarding the disbursement of assets, it’s in a new representative’s best interest to make sure that every aspect of the process is taken care of before deadlines approach.
+Even though probate processes can be highly complicated, there are professionals in the field who can be sought out for advice.
+To make the most intelligent decisions regarding the disbursement of assets, it’s in a new representative’s best interest to ensure that every aspect of the process is taken care of before deadlines approach.

-When searching for a probate expert to work with, it’s wise to seek out an individual that possesses the following qualities:
+When searching for a probate expert to work with, it’s wise to seek out an individual who possesses the following qualities:

-- He/she listens carefully to the situation you describe.
+- They listen carefully to the situation you describe.

-- He/she is willing and able to meet your needs.
+- They are willing and able to meet your needs.

-- He/she is well-informed and able to explain the probate process in ways that make sense to you.
+- They are well-informed and can explain the probate process in ways that make sense.

-- He/she can reference how many individuals they have assisted in their career.
+- They can reference how many individuals they have assisted in their careers.

 - The expert you speak to should be part of a TEAM of experts, which helps assure that each part of the process can be met within a time constraint.

-We can help make selling probate property in the Pittsburgh-area easy and headache-free.
-We purchase probate properties directly and because this is part of our everyday business practices, we know each step like the backs of our hands.
+We can help you make selling a probate property in Pittsburgh easy and headache-free.
+We purchase probate properties directly, and because this is part of our everyday business practices, we know each step like the backs of our hands.